veritysetup(8) — Linux manual page

 --use-tasklets

-Try to use kernel tasklets in dm-verity driver for
+Try to use kernel tasklets in the dm-verity driver for

 performance reasons.
 This option is available since Linux